Shkarlatov/metamod-httpd/README.md

 ### Building

 #### Windows
-Use `Visual Studio` to build, open `SafeNameAndChat.sln` and just select from the solution configurations list `Release` or `Debug` and platform x86
+Use `Visual Studio` to build, open `httpd.sln` and just select from the solution configurations list `Release` or `Debug` and platform x86

 #### Linux